habibayman/PaintForKids/README.md

 ## Installation
-(1) Clone the repository to your local machine.<br />
+1. Clone the repository to your local machine.
-(2) Compile and run the project using a C++ compiler with the CMUgraphics library properly linked.<br />
+2. Compile and run the project using a C++ compiler with the CMUgraphics library properly linked.<br />
     P.S.
 It runs on visual stuido 19 only.<br />
     It will take a minute or two to compile at first, feel free to grap yourself a cup of tea while it works its magic! <br/>
-(3) Enjoy the game and let your creativity flourish!
+3. Enjoy the game and let your creativity flourish!

 ## Collaboration
 Developed collaboratively by: